jkbailey/immutable-functions/README.md

 ```js
 _i.updateByProp(state, prop, id, data)
 ```
-Updates an object if it exists by an identifier property provided in the array.
+Updates an object if it exists by an identifier property provided in the array, if it does not exist, it will create it.
   - arguments
     - **state** *(array)* The current array of objects.
     - **prop** *(string)* The identifier property on the objects in the array.